GitMubarak/jobwp/readme.txt

 = 2.4.0 =
 * CSRF checking applied to the General settings page
+* CSRF checking applied to the Listing Content settings page

 = 2.3.9 =
 * Updated Freemius SDK to the latest version